alexistm96/alexistm96/README.md

 - 📫 How to reach me: <a><img src="https://img.shields.io/badge/Instagram-red?logo=Instagram&logoColor=white&style=for-the-badge" width="85" alt="Instagram badge"/> </a> | <img src="https://img.shields.io/badge/E--mail-alexistm96%40gmail.com-red" alt="email-badge" width="170"/> | Shoot me a DM or an Email ;)

-- :mortar_board: Fun fact: I'm a Mechatronics engineer and I have a Master's degree related to manufacturing and material's science... totally unrelated to programming, but I want to give developing a try at least :)
+- :mortar_board: Fun fact: I'm a Mechatronics engineer and I have a Master's degree related to manufacturing and material's science... totally unrelated to programming, but I'm loving it here in the software development world!

 - :runner: Hobbies: :muscle: I enjoy lifting weights a lot, a bit of calisthenics, :evergreen_tree: talking walks on nature, :dog2: walking my dogs, :headphones: and listening to podcasts.